 d) Only aerobic gram negative bacteria

-Explanation: Aminoglycosidases are group of antibiotic that can kill gram negative bacteria which are aerobic.
-Some of such antibiotics are Strepptomycin, Paramomycin etc.
+Explanation: Aminoglycosides are the group of antibiotic that can kill gram negative bacteria which are aerobic.
+Some of such antibiotics are Streptomycin, Paramomycin etc.

 11. In evolutionary history which of the following rose 1st?